SOe110 Engaging Diversity in Communication with Cultural Others

 Course objectives

-The main goal is to develop students' intercultural skills and the capacity to fully engage with diversity in the classroom as well as in virtual environment.
+The main goal is to develop students' intercultural skills and the capacity to fully engage with diversity in and out of the classroom.
 By diversity we mean individual as well as group differences that students and teachers bring into the learning environment (for example, personal history, life experience, educational background, learning style, race, ethnicity, religion, language, socioeconomic status, country of origin, and sexual orientation).
 Students will learn how to engage in and facilitate intercultural interactions and create a collaborative learning environment in which they will see a purpose as well as reward in working together and across differences.
-Students will learn to collaborate and learn together in online environment with students abroad.

 Learning outcomes